manticoresoftware/manticoresearch/src/auth/spec.md

 **Validation:**
 - Same as for the `CREATE CLUSTER` command (effective replication user rules for statement execution).
 - Later on when performing one of the internal replication commands if the specified user lacks the **replication** action, the operation will fail, and the error should be logged.
+- If the username exists on both nodes but auth material is inconsistent, internal replication API authentication fails (for example, GCM tag verification failure), and join may fail with an error such as inability to fetch donor metadata/user.
 - After successful join, the cluster user persisted on the joiner is the cluster user received from the donor.

 ---